bufemc/a1fbox/README.md

 #### Issues
 - CallMonitor
-    - socket might stop sending data after a while, fixed by now, by using TCP keep alive, see below
+    - socket might stop sending data after a while, should work now by using TCP keep alive, see below
     - socket shutdown by stopping might lead to BrokenPipe exception in listener
 - No setup provided, yet